-Easy old-fashioned Johnny Cakes are versatile little yellow miracles of crispy warm deliciousness!
-Also known as hoe cakes, cornmeal pancakes, or fried cornbread, they can be served any time of day straight out of your skillet.
+Easy old-fashioned Hoe Cakes are versatile little yellow miracles of crispy warm deliciousness!
+Also known as Johnny Cakes, cornmeal pancakes, or fried cornbread, they can be served any time of day straight out of your cast-iron skillet.

-Depending on where you are from, johnny cakes are also called journey cakes, hoe cakes, corn pones, corn cakes, and even johnny bread.
+Depending on where you are from, hoe cakes are also called Johnny Cakes, corn pones, corn cakes, and even johnny bread.
 But no matter what you call them, this staple of early America is a simple fried cornbread or cornmeal pancake that is quick and easy to make.

 Why this recipe works:

 - It has stood the test of time.
 Hoe cakes have been around for over a hundred years and have been made thousands of times.

 - It’s versatile, and these cornmeal pancakes can be eaten hot or cold for breakfast, lunch, dinner, or even a snack.

 - There are only a few ingredients, and you probably already have everything you need in your pantry and fridge.

 - Did I mention they are easy, simple, and utterly delicious!